 As a business there are lots of social media tools available to both grow your business and customer loyalty, while minimizing the effects of bad posts.
 Response is everything, but you have to know how.

-The leader of our social media marketing group has managed social media for a major outdoor apparel and equipment manufacturer (Kathmandu), handled marketing and social media for an elite island tourist destination (Waiheke Island), and been director of marketing for one of the world’s most prestigious vineyards (Cable Bay).
+The leader of our social media marketing group in New Zealand has managed social media for a major outdoor apparel and equipment manufacturer (Kathmandu), handled marketing and social media for an elite island tourist destination (Waiheke Island), and been director of marketing for one of the world’s most prestigious vineyards (Cable Bay).